Consumer Medicine Information

 Other side effects not listed above may also occur in some people.

-Some of these side effects (for example, changes in thyroid function, or blood pressure) can only be found when your doctor
+Some side effects (for example, changes in thyroid function, or blood pressure) can only be found when your doctor does tests

 AFTER TAKING REVLIMID